Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Conclusion

-Our study generalizes and expands this by computing approximate distributions of bound and unbound stars in energy-angular momentum space and by transforming the results into density and velocity dispersion profiles.
-At the same time, we extend the classical Rees' picture by considering different orbital eccentricities into the tidal disruption radius, which may result - in extreme cases - in 100\% mass loss (i.e., hyperbolic TDEs) or 100\% accretion of the tidal debris (i.e., eccentric TDEs).
-Here we follow the work of \cite{HSL2013, HZL2018} and \cite{2020ApJ...900....3P}.
-By their works, we can improve the understanding of the link between light curves and other TDE characteristics and the stellar distribution of stars in the surrounding nuclear star clusters.
+Our study generalizes and expands this by computing approximate distributions of bound and unbound stars by predicting analytically (and comparing with $N$-body data) the number densities as a function of eccentricity $e$ and penetration factor $\beta$, both of which are key parameters for the prediction of the observational appearance of TDEs.

+By following the generalized model of CK78 for bound and unbound stars, we predict that tidally disrupted stars, for all penetration factors, occupy only a small range in eccentricities, much smaller than the critical eccentricities cited above.
+We estimate some minimum, maximum, and typical eccentricities for tidally disrupted stars.
+They are all very close to the parabolic case, either very marginally eccentric or very marginally hyperbolic (see Fig.~\ref{fig_boundary}).

-\cite{2001MNRAS.327..995A} and \cite{2004MNRAS.352..655A} proposed an another model for the loss cone in a spherical star cluster.
-It is interesting to note that they have also derived the density and velocity dispersion of bound and unbound loss-cone stars by using moment equations of the basic Fokker-Planck equation and very similar principles to CK78 and this paper.
-Due to the use of moment equations (so-called gaseous model of star clusters, see e.g. \citealt{1994MNRAS.269..241G}) their analysis is completely based on density and velocity profiles rather than orbits with energy and angular momentum.
+\cite{2001MNRAS.327..995A} and \cite{2004MNRAS.352..655A} proposed another model for the loss-cone in a spherical star cluster.
+It is interesting to note that they have also derived the density and velocity dispersion of bound and unbound loss-cone stars by using moment equations of the basic Fokker--Planck equation and very similar principles to CK78 and this paper.
+Due to the use of moment equations (the so-called gaseous model of star clusters; see, e.g., \citealt{GS1994}) their analysis is completely based on density and velocity profiles rather than orbits with energy and angular momentum (or eccentricity and penetration factor).
 Their model takes into account an anisotropic velocity distribution also for the unbound stars.
 In the future, a more quantitative comparison of the two models could be done.

-We have tested our theoretical models by performing direct $N$-body simulations; comparison with our analytical model helps to understand the scaling behavior of the $N$-body simulations since we can still not yet do realistic particle numbers for them.
+Our theoretical predictions have all been tested against the data of our previously published direct $N$-body simulations \citep{HZL2018}; comparison with our analytical model helps to understand the scaling behavior of the $N$-body simulations, since we can still not yet do realistic particle numbers for them.
 Our primary conclusions are summarized as follows: